Tad1wanashe/Data-Engineering/Data Modelling - Postgres/README.md

 ## General

-A conceptual data model was then created to test out the theories and later turned into the physical data model.
+A conceptual data model was created to test out the theories and later turned into the physical data model.
 The physical data model was done in the sql_queries.py file.
 The database that was used was of Postgressql.
-The ETL pipeline was first tested out in the etl.ipynb and only one recorded was extracted at a time and inserted into tables to determine if the pipeline was working accordingly.
+The ETL pipeline was first tested out in the etl.ipynb and only one record was extracted at a time and inserted into tables to determine if the pipeline was working accordingly.
 I was able to make use of data frames to do the data analysis.